Offices of Undergraduate Admission, Financial Aid and Visitor Information Services

 The Office of Undergraduate Admission assembles a freshman class of 1,700 students and a transfer class of approximately 25-40 students each year.
 We strive to build a class that cuts across a number of dimensions to add to a rich and diverse undergraduate educational experience for everyone.
 We believe that a student body that is both highly qualified and diverse in terms of culture, socioeconomic status, race, ethnicity, background, work and life experiences, skills and interests Is essential to the educational process and will provide additional contributions and dimensions to the Stanford community.

-The Office of Undergraduate Admission seeks an Assistant Director of Alumni Volunteer Relations who, under the supervision of the Assistant Dean of Admission for Alumni Volunteer Relations, will work with alumni volunteers, faculty, students, the Office of Development, and assist with evaluating activities, programs, services, and communications that reach, serve, and engage alumni as well as assist with marketing, planning or managing all/part of alumni programs, events, educational opportunities, and/or other alumni initiatives.
+The Office of Undergraduate Admission seeks an Alumni Volunteer Relations Coordinator who, under the supervision of the Assistant Dean of Admission for Alumni Volunteer Relations, will work with alumni volunteers, faculty, students, the Office of Development, and other university colleagues to develop, implement, and assist with evaluating programs, services, and communications that reach, serve, and engage alumni.
+Additionally, the Coordinator will implement and staff alumni programs, primarily within the Alumni Volunteer Relations team (70%) and engage in general admission officer responsibilities (30%).

 Your responsibilities include:

-Recruiting volunteers to facilitate their leadership and participation in alumni volunteer programs and events.
+Recruiting volunteers to facilitate their leadership and participation in alumni volunteer programs and events, and be an advocate for the Outreach Volunteer Alumni Link (OVAL) program.

 Developing contacts and maintaining relationships with alumni volunteers, students, staff, and vendors.